hashicorp/terraform-provider-azurerm/website/docs/r/trusted_signing_certificate_profile.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the Codesigning Certificate Profile.
+* `id` - The ID of the Trusted Signing Certificate Profile.

 * `certificates` - A `certificates` block as defined below.